-On a campus in the diplomatic quarter of Dafna teaching students from over 60 different nationalities.
-One of the first British schools in Qatar, with full British School Overseas status and still owned by the Qatari royal family.
-Some outstanding exam results in 2018 with one student gaining the top mark in the world for A-Level English Language.
+On a campus in the diplomatic quarter of Dafna, teaching students from over 60 different nationalities.
+One of the first British schools in Qatar and still owned by the Qatari royal family.
+Some outstanding exam results recently with one student gaining the top mark in the world for A Level English Language.
 Inspected by Penta for British Schools Overseas (BSO).

-Adapted National Curriculum for England/(I)GCSEs/A-Levels; ages 5- 19; co-ed; day; independent; private non-profit;
+Adapted National Curriculum for England; ages 3-13; co-ed; day; independent; private non-profit; 300 students

-A joint venture (50/50 on the board of governors) initiated in 2009 between Sherborne School in England and the Qatari royal family, some of whom were educated at Sherborne.
+A joint venture (50/50 on the board of governors), initiated in 2009 between Sherborne School in England and the Qatari royal family, some of whom were educated at Sherborne.
 Closely based on the British private school with all classes taught in English except for Modern Foreign Languages.
 Students from over 60 nationalities with the majority being local families and some 35 per cent British.
-Following English curricula including offering BTEC Business and with sound A-Level results, roughly 20 per cent achieving A*-A. Inspected by Penta for British Schools Overseas (BSO).
+Following English curricula including offering BTEC Business and with sound A Level results, roughly 20 per cent achieving A*-A. Inspected by Penta for British Schools Overseas (BSO).